45m Damen Support Vessel Joy Rider Delivered and Debuting in Cannes

 by Miranda Blazeby

-The first hull in Damen's newly developed range of 45 metre yacht support vessels Joy Rider has begun sea trials ahead of her international debut at the Monaco Yacht Show next month.
+The first hull in Damen's newly developed range of 45 metre yacht support vessels Joy Rider has been delivered and is currently attending the Cannes Yachting Festival.

 "Our approach has been proven in diving, exploring and marine conservation operations from Papua New Guinea to Antarctica," she added.

 The 45 metre steel-hulled, semi-displacement yacht has a beam of 8.3 metres and 120 square metres of deck space.